kutysam/kind-nginx-prom/README.md

 1. Retrieve your csv file at `results/results.csv`

+## Important information

+You should only run automated-run-all.sh at root directory.
+The paths are relative and works only with running at root path right now.
+If you run the individual scripts in scripts folder, be sure to run it from the root, such as, `bash scripts/6-load-test.sh`.

 ## Other information

-For 4-health-check, I am unsure on what does it mean by checking via kubernetes api?
+For 5-health-check.sh, I am unsure on what does it mean by checking via kubernetes api?
 Ingress itself does not have a health check.
 We can technically parse the events api to see if there are errors but I'm unsure on what is exactly expected.
 Since we can do a curl to the ingress, that should be suffient.

+## Future work

+1. Set specific versions for the pre-requisites.